Confidence intervals for the Poisson distribution: Introduction

 On the other hand, we here wish to describe the result of the measurement, without making any further inference about the value of the parameter.
 In this case, an appropriate point estimate could be simply $\hat\theta=n-b$, or $\hat g(\theta) = g(n-b)$.
 More generally, it could be computed as that value of the parameter for which the sampled value is most probable.
-A descriptive interval estimate could determine an interval in parameter space such that the interval contains the parameter value with a specified probabilty over the long run, that is, in the frequency interpretation of repeating the experiment many times.
+A descriptive interval estimate could determine an interval in parameter space such that the interval contains the parameter value with a specified probability over the long run, that is, in the frequency interpretation of repeating the experiment many times.
 A hypothesis test has a similar interpretation.
-Here, are making no statement about the value of the parameter.
+Here, we are making no statement about the value of the parameter.
 For our Poisson sampling, we are only phrasing the fact that we observed $n$ events in different ways.
 If this appears to be trivial, it is -- no matter how we say it, we are trying to say that we observed $n$ events.
 The utility of not just saying ``$n$'' is in formulating the statement as a description connected with the physical parameter of interest.
 It also provides for a succinct standard framework for describing results independent of the sampling distribution.

-Given that what we care about is the actual parameter value, it seems reasonable to suggest that once we have made a measurement, there is no need to make descriptive statements if we can go ahead and quote the result in terms of statements about the paramter value.
-The problem is that we know of no way to accomplish this without doing so in the framework of degree of belief, and we have no right to expect that two people will agree to believe the same thing.
-Thus, we find merit in the idea of describing the result of the measurement in some objective way independent of consumer that is helpful for each to form their own inferences about the parameter value.
+Given that what we care about is the actual parameter value, it seems reasonable to suggest that once we have made a measurement, there is no need to make descriptive statements if we can go ahead and quote the result in terms of statements about the parameter value.
+The problem is that we know of no way to accomplish this without doing so in the framework of degree of belief, and we have no guarantee that two people will agree to believe the same thing.
+Thus, we find merit in the idea of describing the result of the measurement in some objective way, independent of consumer, which is helpful for each to form their own inferences about the parameter value.

 The distinction between ``descriptive'' and ``interpretive'' statistics is nicely made in the context of physics measurements in the paper by James and Roos~\cite{James1991} and earlier by Solmitz in~\cite{Solmitz1964}.
 As motivated above we here take the point of view that description is a useful thing to do, even though what we really want to know is the actual parameter value.
 If you disagree, this paper is not for you.
 We concentrate on descriptive statistics henceforth.